This article explains how to merge data from and to Treasure Data tables.

 - Both source tables need to be aliased with a ‘src_dbs_2.src_tbl_2 tbl_2_alias’ syntax and the tbl_2_alias is used to namespace columns in either table;

-- The last alias at the end and outside of the round parenthesis is an arbitrary name, require by syntax.
+- The last alias at the end and outside of the round parenthesis is an arbitrary name, required by syntax.

-Naturally if the destination table existed and contained data, the query could have to get a bit more complicated.
+If the destination table existed and contained data, the query can get a bit more complicated.
 Special care must be taken to make sure no unwanted merging or overwriting of columns happens in the process.
-The actual query will vary dramatically depending on the specific use case.
+The actual query can vary dramatically, depending on the specific use case.